betaflight/betaflight.com/docs/wiki/archive/GPS-Rescue-v4-4.md

 :::danger

-Only use the CLI to make changes!
-The 4.3 Configurator is not aware of the changes to the GPS Rescue control parameters!
+Only use the 10.9 Configurator GUI.
+For earlier Configurator versions, only make changes to GPS Rescue parameters in the CLI!

-You must test GPS Rescue, very carefully before relying on it.
+Test GPS Rescue very carefully before relying on it.
 Initial testing should be done at close range, with defaults, over soft grass.

 If a switch-induced Rescue test has a problem, or seems to do nothing, DO NOT DISARM IN PANIC!
 Undo the Rescue switch promptly and you'll get full control back.

-Even if you do everything right, GPS Rescue may not bring the craft home.
+Even if you do everything right, GPS Rescue may not bring the craft home!

+Do NOT enable a compass/mag unless you have confirmed by logging that it correctly represents the attitude of the quad - mostly they DO NOT.

-Level mode must be calibrated to provide a stable hover, and the throttle value required for a stable hover should be set as the GPS Rescue Hover throttle value.
+Level mode must provide a stable hover, after careful acc trimming.
+The throttle value required for a stable hover should be set as the GPS Rescue Hover throttle value, and a slightly higher value must be set as the Stage 1 failsafe Throttle channel value..

-3D mode is not supported, there will be no rescue if the quad is in 3D mode at the time of the failsafe.
+3D mode is not supported!
+There will be no rescue if the quad is in 3D mode at the time of the failsafe.

 :::